Last Updated: 8/7/2023 | August 7th, 2023

 12. Explore the Night Markets

-Taipei is home to dozens of night markets — and most of them have tons of delicious food stalls.
-Here are a few worth checking out:
+Taipei is home to several night markets — and most of them have tons of delicious food stalls.
+The food market culture here is very strong and it’s where you’ll find some of the best food in the country!
+Here are my favorite night markets:

 - Shulin Night Market – This is the biggest night market in Taiwan.
 Opened in 2017, it is home to over 400 vendors and covers a massive 12 acres.
 It’s full of delicious (and cheap) street food, as well as clothing, electronics, and all sorts of souvenirs and other goods.